wjt/markgown/README.md

 This is a *really stupid* [Markdown][] editor with **live preview**.
 It might be useful if you *hate your data*; but it also might be useful if you want a __distraction-free Markdown editing experience__!

+(Of course, distraction-free is relative if you find yourself hacking on a distraction-free editor when you're supposed to be doing something else…)

 ## How do I use it?

 Launch it on an existing file: